 post

 SOCIAL ANXIETY IN TODDLERS

 Toddlerhood is defined as the age range from 12 to 36 months.
 During this period, a child’s emotional and cognitive development grows by leaps and bounds, as do their social skills.
 This also coincides with the time when children are likely to go into a daycare environment or head off to preschool.
-As they engage… Continue reading
+As they engage more often with other children and… Continue reading

+post